Published 28 Nov 2022

 - Peers or Direct Reports – A 360-degree feedback isn’t complete without feedback from an employee’s teammates, workmates from other teams or departments, and direct reports, if any.
 Use this section to collect relevant inputs from them for a holistic evaluation process.

-To guide you in better understanding what an employee 360 feedback template form looks like, here’s an example when using it in iAuditor:
+To guide you in better understanding what an employee 360 feedback template form looks like, here’s an example when using it in SafetyCulture:

-iAuditor by SafetyCulture, a mobile-first operations platform, empowers organizations to perform more effective and streamlined processes in performance evaluation.
-Using iAuditor, be able to do the following and more:
+SafetyCulture is a mobile-first operations platform that empowers organizations to perform more effective and streamlined processes in performance evaluation.
+Using SafetyCulture, be able to do the following and more:

 - Customize 360 feedback templates according to the needs of teams and departments across your organization.